Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$

-On the other hand, excitation with THz pulse of higher intensity ($500$~kV/cm) leads to a fast decay of the SHG signal, resulting in oscillations that touch zero.
-Similar to the experimental observations~\cite{Li2019,Nova2019}, our TDDFT calculation reveals that the non-oscillatory behavior of the SHG signal can be a key fingerprint of the transient ferroeletric state.
-Details on the procedure used to evaluate the SHG signal from TDDFT calculations are discussed in the Supplemental Material~\cite{SM}.
+On the other hand, the higher THz pulse intensity ($650$~kV/cm, Fig. 2(f)) induces the highly excited FES mode that leads to a simple oscillatory and decay of the SHG signal.
+Because the highly excited state consists of the higher excited states rather than the first excited state, it is hard to form the ferroelectric state and decays into the quantum paraelectric ground state.
+Similar to the experimental observations~\cite{Li2019,Nova2019}, our TDDFT calculation reveals that the non-oscillatory behavior of the SHG signal can be a vital fingerprint of the THz field-induced ferroelectricity.
+In the Supplemental Material, we discuss details on the procedure used to evaluate the SHG signal from TDDFT calculations~\cite{SM}.